EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/ChRISAppFromTemplate/README.md

 In order to implement the app on OpenShift, a Docker image needed to be created.
 Building the image on my computer (an m1 mac) resulted in some issues, so I resorted to a bit of a workaround.
 1. I used the OpenShift website to attempt to build the container from this github repository.
 2. Once built, I copied the location of the image created on the internal OpenShift registry located in the administrator layout at Builds->ImageStreams->randomcard->details->Image Repository
-3. I ran [create_randomcard.yml](https://github.com/EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/blob/main/ChRISAppFromTemplate/create_randomcard.yml) placing the copied image location at "image" [here](https://github.com/EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/blob/main/ChRISAppFromTemplate/create_randomcard.yml#L8) on my local computer, using oc apply -f create_randomcard.yml
+3. I ran [create_randomcard.yml](https://github.com/EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/blob/main/ChRISAppFromTemplate/create_randomcard.yml) placing the copied image location at "image" [here](https://github.com/EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/blob/main/ChRISAppFromTemplate/create_randomcard.yml#L8) on my local computer, and then ran oc apply -f create_randomcard.yml

 A few notes:
 1. The persistent volume claim used with this application was created on the OpenShift website